LUCIT-Systems-and-Development/unicorn-binance-websocket-api/.github/ISSUE_TEMPLATE/something_else.md

 ---
 name: Something else
-about: Not a bug or a feature request
+about: Not a bug, not a feature request and not security vulnerability!
 title: ''
 labels: question
 assignees: oliver-zehentleitner